asthma-map/asthma-map.github.io/pages/tutorials.md

 [Exploring drug targets](#exploring-drug-targets)
 [Visualising data](#visualising-data)

+The tutorials on this page are an easy way to learn about the AsthmaMap resource and how it can be used for data visualisation and exploring drug targets.

 ### Navigating the AsthmaMap

 This tutorial describes how to navigate the AsthmaMap resource and use the Search functionality in MINERVA.